Nexmo/nexmo-developer/_documentation/concepts/guides/glossary.md

 Call Detail Record.
 CDRs completely describe a message or call and the submission state.
 Technically, this is data for a particular Request.

+For more information on managing CDRs see the [Redact API documentation](/redact/overview).

 ## Cloud number

 A virtual number that is assigned to a customer's account and not a device.
 A virtual number can accept inbound SMS, Voice or both.
 Nexmo customers use these numbers for [Messaging](#messaging) or [Voice](#voice) communication.